Tirito6626/easy-api-docs-ru/docs/functions/$registerFont.md

 # $registerFont
-Register a custom font from a path.
+Register a custom font from a path

 ### Parameters:
 | Name         | Type     | Description                        | Optional    |